John-R-Wallace-NOAA/rgit/README.md

 Verbose output below with default removal of cloned repo

-    gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE)

     The directory: rgit will be removed.

     1: Stop?
     2: Delete the directory and continue?

     Selection: 2

+    The home directory is:  C:/Users/Public/

+    The git URL is: https://github.com/John-R-Wallace-NOAA/rgit.git

+    The list of files to be pushed is: git.R gitPush.R

-    Files cloned from  rgit :
+    Files and directories cloned from rgit:
-    [1] "DESCRIPTION" "NAMESPACE"   "R"           "README.md"
+       DESCRIPTION gitPush.R NAMESPACE R README.md

      git.R was copied from C:/Users/Public/ to rgit/R

+     gitPush.R was copied from C:/Users/Public/ to rgit/R

     Working directory is now: C:/Users/Public/rgit

      R/git.R was added to the local repo.

+     R/gitPush.R was added to the local repo.

-     The local copy of rgit has been pushed to GitHub.
+    Files that are changed in the local repo of rgit have been pushed to GitHub.

     Working directory is now: C:/Users/Public

     The local rgit directory was deleted.